 Evaluation of the fragment length distribution (Figure 2A).
 It is possible to have a very prominent subnucleosomal peak without a strong mononucleosomal one and still have quite high enrichment for open chromatin, but highquality ATAC libraries in eukaryotes typically display the characteristic nucleosomal signature in their fragment length distribution

 Evaluation of open chromatin enrichment (Figure 2B-C).
 To this end, the average profile around the transcription start sites (TSS) of protein coding genes is a very useful, intuitive and independent of ad hoc parameters such as peak calling thresholds measure.
-It can also be distilled to a single “TSS score” number, which is calculated as the ratio of signal over the region immediately (e.g. ±100 bp around the TSS) and the regions of equal size located ±2 kb on the flanks either side of the TSS (Marinov & Shipony 2021).
+It can also be distilled to a single “TSS score” number, which is calculated as the ratio of signal (in read-per-million-mapped reads units or read counts) over the region immediately (e.g. ±100 bp) around the TSS versus the average signal over the two regions of equal size located ±2 kb on the flanks either side of the TSS (Marinov & Shipony 2021).
 High-quality ATAC libraries tend to have TSS